Devanshu2350/Books-Record-Management/README.md

 Standard (6 months)
 Premium (12 months)

-dates will be in format mm/dd/yyyy
+NOTE: dates will be in format mm/dd/yyyy

 If the subscription date is 06/12/22 and Subscription type is standard